-- □ In theory, staff have a sense of belonging to a group and regard their group manager as the manager who is permanently responsible for their career in the company. - □ In practice, because projects often require expertise from more than one group, staff often find themselves working on projects for groups other than the one to which they belong. - In a company of the size of Syniad, the distinction between centralization and decentralization has little meaning.
-Centralized policies and procedures are widely used but they have usually been developed within one part of the company and have been adopted by Page 8 general consent.
+- ☐ In theory, staff have a sense of belonging to a group and regard their group manager as the manager who is permanently responsible for their career in the company. - In practice, because projects often require expertise from more than one group, staff often find themselves working on projects for groups other than the one to which they belong. - ☐ In a company of the size of Syniad, the distinction between centralization and decentralization has little meaning.

+☐ In a company of the size of Syniad, the distinction between - have usually been developed within one part of the company and have been adopted by general consent.